-Our investment policy limits investments to highly-rated instruments that mature in less than 12 months.
 We classify our short-term investments as available for sale.
-Available-for-sale securities are recorded on our condensed consolidated balance sheets at fair market value and any unrealized gains or losses are reported as part of other comprehensive loss on our condensed consolidated statements of comprehensive loss.
+Available-for-sale securities are recorded at fair market value and any unrealized gains or losses are reported as part of other comprehensive loss on our condensed consolidated statements of comprehensive loss.
 We determine realized gains or losses on the sales of investments through the specific identification method and record such gains or losses as part of interest and other expense, net on our condensed consolidated statements of operations.
-We did not have significant realized gains or losses on investments during the three and six months ended June 30, 2020 and 2019.
+We did not have any material realized gains or losses on investments during the three and nine months ended September 30, 2021 and 2020.
 We measure the fair value of investments on a recurring basis.